 The UEF (Uninsured Employer’s Benefit Trust Fund) is a unique unit within the DWC that may pay benefits to injured employees in California who get hurt or ill while working for an illegally uninsured employer.
 The UEF pursues reimbursement of expenditures from the responsible employer through all available avenues.
 This includes filing liens against their property, vehicles and equipment.

 Contact the nearest office of the Division of Labor Standards Enforcement to report an employer who is not carrying the full workers’ compensation that they are required by law to.
 The offices are also listed in the state government section of the white pages of your local telephone directory under industrial relations, labor standards enforcement.

 We want to meet you and help you and your family in any way we can.
 All of our initial case consultations and case evaluations are free.
-You will meet an attorney who will listen to you and discuss your options.
+You will meet an Orange County workers’ compensation attorney who will listen to you and discuss your options.
 Unless and until we do our job and win your case, you will not be charged anything for our time and assistance.
-We are ready and available to meet you at our office, your home or hospital room Monday – Friday during the hours of 8:30am to 5:30pm.
-If you prefer to meet on earlier in the morning, in the evenings or on the weekend for any reason, we are also available during those times, too, by appointment.
-We are well known throughout California, Orange County, Riverside, San Bernardino, Long Beach, Los Angeles, Sacramento, San Diego, San Jose, Central California, San Luis Obispo, Fresno, and the San Francisco Oakland Bay Area as hard working and ethical workers’ compensation attorneys.
-We hope this page, and the many others available throughout our website, has helped you become more informed on the workers’ compensation system.
+We are ready and available to meet you at our office, your home, or hospital room Monday – Friday during the hours of 8:30 am to 5:30 pm.
+If you prefer to meet earlier in the morning, in the evenings or on the weekend for any reason, we are also available during those times, too, by appointment.
+We are well known throughout California, Orange County, Riverside, San Bernardino, Long Beach, Los Angeles, Sacramento, San Diego, San Jose, Central California, San Luis Obispo, Fresno, and the San Francisco Oakland Bay Area as hard-working and ethical workers’ compensation attorneys.
+We hope this page, and the many others available throughout our website, have helped you become more informed on the workers’ compensation system.